 Communicating with the Ombuds is Voluntary

-UConn faculty, administrators, professional and staff employees, and graduate students have the right to consult the Ombuds Office without retaliation.
+UConn employees, graduate and professional students, and trainees have the right to consult the Ombuds Office without retaliation.
 Similarly, because consultation with the Ombuds is voluntary and not a required step in any process, formal or informal, internal or external, individuals will not be retaliated against for choosing to not consult the Ombuds.

 Email is Not Considered a Confidential Medium of Communication